Using the Eth Validator

 already declared, you will need to declare it.
 The Eth validator module SDK, aka

-contains a helper function named declareClass
+@0xknwn/starknet-module contains a helper function named declareClass to

 declare the class to the network.
 To use it, you need to pass: